Mabel Dwight: Mature style

 A lithograph Dwight made in 1929 called Ferry Boat was chosen by the Institute of Graphic Arts as one of its "Fifty Prints of the Year".
 In 1931, a critic said it was "highly amusing in its satire."
 Writing in the New York Times, Edward Alden Jewell considered it one of her notable works in 1932 and in 1937 said it was then considered to be "long familiar".
 A few years later, in a review of four contemporary printmakers, Zigrosser called this lithograph "immortal".
 In 1930, Fortune magazine commissioned her to illustrate an article called "To Make a Circus Pay".
 The illustration she made for the first two pages of the piece are shown here, Image No. 7.
 When, in 1932, she was given a second solo exhibition at the Weyhe Gallery, she showed watercolors and drawings as well as her prints.
 The show drew from Edward Alden Jewell an evaluation of her capacity to evoke a range of moods in her work.
-He wrote that she depicted mansions that had become "solemn ghosts" a along with graveyards and other somber subjects, but also presented "frankly carefree", even "hilarious" works showing circuses and rent parties.
+He wrote that she depicted mansions that had become "solemn ghosts" along with graveyards and other somber subjects, but also presented "frankly carefree", even "hilarious" works showing circuses and rent parties.
 Between the extremes, he cited pictures, such as Ferry Boat, that had become "more comfortable" to viewers.

 A 1931 lithograph called Life Class, shown here, Image No. 8, drew scant attention at the time but has more recently been analyzed in some detail.
 In 1952, a critic noticed in it Dwight's ability to personify specific events, employing a "sure and unflattering" touch.
 In 1990, Christine Temin, writing in the Boston Globe explained that the picture commemorated the time when women were first allowed to join men in drawing nude models at the Whitney Studio Club.
 She wrote, "The sheer harmlessness of the scene makes a mockery of the sexist art world."
 In 2014, an exhibition catalog pointed out that the model looks back at the artists just as they examine her and said the women sketchers in the picture could be seen "as representing the feminist idea of the male gaze."
 In 1942, Zigrosser compared the picture to a very similar one by Peggy Bacon saying Bacon's was caricature while Dwight's was "drama" and added that Dwight's was "an assemblage of individual studies of characters, which by the logic of situation also acquire a comic aspect."